In this article, I will discuss some tips on building a house cheaply in Kenya.

 - External factors of the economy, politics, and legal aspects

-However, it is still possible to minimize the volume of cash that goes into a building.
+However, minimizing the volume of cash that goes into a building is still possible.
 I will show you how in the following section.

 How to Build a House Cheaply in Kenya

 Here is how to build a cheap house in Kenya:

 1. Buy a readily surveyed land with a clear title

 The first tip on building a house cheaply in Kenya is to buy land that has been cleared and surveyed by the relevant authorities.

-This step will help reduce the cost of buying land and the hassle of getting a title for the land you had bought.
+This step will help reduce the cost of buying land and the hassle of getting a title for the land you purchased.

 You will save a lot when you buy land ready for construction.
-Such land has already been surveyed and cleared of all previous structures they may have built on it.
+Such land has already been surveyed and cleared of all previous structures they may have built.

 2. Choose a more straightforward Plan.

 The second tip on building a cheap house in Kenya is to choose an easy-to-build plan and budget accordingly.

 The primary objective should be valued when building your own home instead of rocking something overly complicated or luxurious.